siggame/Cerveau/src/utils/README.md

-# utilities/
+# utils/

-This is the best place to put code shared between the web and game services.
-The best example is our custom `Class`, which allow OOP regardless of system.
+This is the best place to put code shared between the various parts of this project.

-If you Utilitiy function is important enough, like `Class` put it in a seperate file, otherwise adding it to index should suffice.
+If you want to add a single function, it may be better to add it here, rather than add a new dependency.